 THERE IS VERY LITTLE ROOM FOR ILLUSION WHEN SHOWING, BREEDING AND LIVING WITH SMOOTH (SHORT HAIR) CHOW CHOWS.
-IT TOOK HUMILITY AND A CONSIDERABLE TIME OF CLOSE CONTACT WITH THE SMOOTH VARIETY, ACTIVELY USING THEM IN OUR BREEDING PROGRAM & IN SHOWING, TO PROVIDE OUR LEAP FORWARD IN THE QUEST FOR GENERAL CHOW CHOW EXCELLENCE.
+ACTIVELY USING THEM IN A BREEDING PROGRAM & IN SHOWING, FORCES PERSPECTIVE AND PROVIDES A LEAP FORWARD IN THE QUEST FOR GENERAL CHOW CHOW EXCELLENCE.
 SMOOTH CHOW CHOWS - ALL THAT AND THEN SOME!

-From the moment that the first smooth chow chow stepped out of his transport crate over a decade ago, we knew, we had never seen anything like it before.
-We were in awe, and very soon acknowledged that this was the most important thing that had happened to us as chow chow breeders.
+From the moment that the first smooth chow chow stepped out of his transport crate over a decade ago, I acknowledged that this was the most important thing that had happened to me as a chow chow breeder.
 He had less length of hair and was so incredibly neat, but at the same time, he was all chow chow.
 The same scrutinizing expression, aloof nature and gentlemanly manners, plus the bonus of visually being confronted with the way the chow chow is put together underneath the better known, longer hair.

 There are differences in temperaments between all chow chows - markedly so at times - mostly because of hereditary traits (bloodlines) & also because of the way it has been raised.
 Using human personalities to describe these temperaments, one can say there are "serious", "easy-going", "interactive", "couch-potato", "softy", "mischievous", "lively" and sadly, sometimes even "aggressive" temperaments, but they occur equally in both coat varieties of the chow chow.
 Although temperament is definitely hereditary, it is also shaped by the environment, thus the best answer about a prospective chow chow puppy's temperament - chosen to suit your family's needs - would come from an unbiased and understanding breeder.

-We have to speak from our experience that the variety in appearance of boning and head occurs in both types.
-The only difference is that the amount of hair on a rough exaggerates one's perception of 'heaviness' (amount) of bone or head.
+The variety in appearance of boning and head occurs in both types.
+The amount of hair on a rough exaggerates one's perception of 'heaviness' (amount) of bone or head.
 However, the frequently expressed misunderstanding by prospective buyers that smooth chow chows have less boning (not as thick legs) and not as closed faces (not as heavy head & muzzle) as rough chow chows is not surprising.

 A heavy headed rough chow chow will look much heavier than it's exact same smooth counterpart.
 And the same goes for the more open faced dogs.
 Please don't feel embarrassed that you are fooled by the hair, as so often a judge in the show ring is unable to perceive this illusion created.